-But when people assumed I was retired, I’d always correct them, stating I was really only semi-retired.
+But when people assumed I was retired, I’d correct them.
 Guess I wasn’t ready to join the ranks of the old geezers.
 However, a couple of recent events changed my thinking.

 The first event was a college reunion last week.
 About fifty of us lived in a housing co-op that was a “poor man’s fraternity.”
 We had two old houses that might even be classified today as slums.
 We were definitely at the bottom of the social strata, but who cared?
 (Think Animal House...)